 The WIC Act requires licensees to develop and implement a Retail Supply Management Plan, a Water Quality Plan and an Infrastructure Operating Plan for the licensed water recycling scheme.
 Orica's Water Quality Plan and the Infrastructure Operating Plan were audited for adequacy in 2012, with follow-up audits conducted in 2014 and 2015.
 Copies of the audit reports (or the executive summaries) are provided below.

 GTP Environmental Impact Statement

-The GTP Environmental Impact Statement (EIS) (2004) assesses the environmental impacts of the Groundwater Cleanup Project and describes the proposed mitigation measures to manage identified impacts.
-You can view the EIS in full here.
+An Environmental Impact Statement (EIS) was prepared for the GTP in 2004 to assess the environmental impacts of the Groundwater Cleanup Project.
+It described the proposed mitigation measures to manage identified impacts.

 A chart illustrating the different regulatory bodies and how they regulate the different phases of the Groundwater Treatment Plant operation is included below.
 This chart also provides contact details of the different regulatory authorities.

 Flow Chart - Regulation of GTP (PDF 143.6KB)